MutationDigitale/craft3-translate/README.md

 # Translate plugin for Craft CMS

 This plugin allows you to have your static message translations in your database for select categories while having an admin interface to edit your translations side by side.

+When a page is visited on the site, missing translations will automatically be added to your database.
+If a translation is missing, you can also add them manually in the CP.

-> On installation, it will migrate your existing PHP site translations to your database.
+On installation, it will migrate your existing PHP site translations to your database.

 ![Screenshot](./img/translate-plugin-screenhot.png)